isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://acres.org.sg/" rel="noopener noreferrer nofollow" target="_blank">ACRES</a></strong> is
-a local charity that operates a 24 hour wildlife rescue hotline, carries out rehabilitation, repatriation, animal crime investigation, education, outreach and advocacy, in order to create a caring and responsible society where animals are treated with compassion and respect.</p>
-<p>Come to our booth to find out how you can act more compassionately towards
-animals and live in harmony with wildlife in our city in nature.</p>
+a registered Charity that aims to create a world where all animals are treated as fellow sentient beings.
+Our focus areas includes wildlife rescue and rehabilitation, investigating wildlife crime, promoting human-wildlife coexistence and community outreach.
+All our work is encapsulated by our humane education, raising awareness and equipping people to advance animal welfare in their own capacity!</p>
 </td>
 </tr>
 <tr>